john-o-neville/colibri-tech-test/README.md

 ![20241125_workflow_run](https://github.com/user-attachments/assets/bbb9f683-cbcc-4b7b-9774-7aa66306b1af)

 ### Dashboard
 The Gold layer can be accessed using any modern dashboarding tool (e.g. PowerBI, Looker, Sigma) and can also be presented using Databricks AI/BI Dashboards.
-There is not enough information in the Instructions above to know the full requirements that users need, but an example of a starter dashboards is below.
+There is not enough information in the Instructions above to know the full requirements that users need, but an example of a starter dashboard is below.

 **Screenshot of an example Dashboard:**
 ![20241125_dashboard](https://github.com/user-attachments/assets/60cc932a-df39-453d-8e7a-1bc67aa61518)